16 Jun 2026

 They’re particularly helpful in the following scenarios:

-• For quantitative analysis: While user interviews tend to be qualitative in nature, structured interviews are helpful when you want to collect quantitative data.
-This method allows you to analyze responses statistically, making it easier to find patterns and trends.
+For quantitative analysis: While user interviews tend to be qualitative in nature, structured interviews are helpful when you want to collect quantitative data.
+This method aligns well with several types of quantitative research designs, allowing you to analyze responses statistically and spot patterns and trends more easily.

 Pros and cons of structured interviews